brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 trials, compared to 20% in small core trials (aRD 20.2, 95% PI 15.6 -
 25.0), 19% in late window trials (aRD 19.0, 95% PI 14.1 - 24.5), and 17%
 in basilar occlusion trials (aRD 16.9, 95% PI 12.0 - 22.3).

+After accounting for uncertainty in all model parameters, the projected probability of a positive impact on patient-level outcomes in a new randomized trial of thrombectomy for large core stroke was XXX% (XXX% NNT 100 - 10, XXX% NNT 10 or lower).